Mixing Suboxone With Other Drugs

-The purpose behind Suboxone usage is to manage cases of severe opioid dependence, yet there are some users who view even these specially formulated treatment drugs as potential sources of recreation.
+The purpose behind Suboxone usage is to manage cases of severe opioid dependence, but some individuals with opioid addiction use it to achieve a euphoric effect.
 Should Suboxone be mixed with another opioid, their mutual depressant qualities may exacerbate one another, which can prove fatal, especially in users with respiratory problems.

 The key difference between Suboxone and other opioids is the added naloxone component, which serves to counter the actions of opioid drugs.

 If a heroin dependent person were to take Suboxone simultaneously with heroin, or shortly after using heroin, the body’s strong preference for Suboxone will counter the non-specific actions of the more potent heroin, sending the user into an immediate withdrawal.
 Such predicaments can be very dangerous, and they defeat the purpose of Suboxone as a remedial drug.

 Heroin: The Queen Mother of Opioid Addiction

 Of all the commonly abused addictive opioids, few are more dangerous than heroin.
-Users become fast addicted to heroin both mentally and physically as they seek to experience, time and again, the unique sensations provided by the drug – which can include transcendent euphoria and blissful, mellow states.
+Users become fast addicted to heroin both mentally and physically as they seek to experience the unique sensations provided by the drug, which can include transcendent euphoria and blissful, mellow states.